 - A positive image in the community

-Can you identify a donor who is likely to make a gift of 20% or more of your campaign goal?
-Can you identify at least 20 other donors who have the ability to make a large gift, the inclination to do so, and are involved in your organization?
-If so, you’re on track for a successful campaign.
+If you can identify a donor who is likely to make a gift of 20% or more of your campaign goal and at least 20 other donors who have the ability and inclination to make a large gift, you are on track for a successful campaign.

-Is your organization a leader in your service area?
+Your organization does not need to be known throughout your community.
+However, you do need a strong positive reputation in the community you serve.
+Are you seen as a leader in your service area?
 Do people in your community have confidence in your work?
-Do you communicate your results to the community?
 Your campaign will build on the sense of trust you have created in your community.

 How to Plan a Capital Campaign